petrvanblokland/DesignDesignSpace/DDS-home.md

 box = content.newIntroduction()
 ~~~

 # Working from home?
-Studying online in the Corona world?
+Studying online in post-Corona world?
 Define a project you would like to do, but cannot find a way to start.
 Develop your profession.

 ~~~
 #box = section.newCropped()